pji/charex/README.rst

 *   (Done.)
 Move the resource file registry to `sources.json`.
 *   (Done.)
 Escaper for tag characters (U+E00xx range).
 *   (Done.)
 Move the package into a `src` folder.
-*   List versions of Unicode.
+*   (Done.)
+List versions of Unicode.
+*   (Done.)
+Keep local copy of unicode data.
+*   (Done.)
+Add support for Unicode 16.
+*   Add support for new properties added by Unicode 16.
 *   Check version of Unicode supported by:

     *   `charex`